-The term myalgia refers to muscle pain.
-Both fibromyalgia and polymyalgia cause pain and tension in the muscles, but they differ in their other symptoms, causes, and treatments.
+Myalgia refers to muscle pain.
+Both fibromyalgia and polymyalgia cause pain in the muscles, but differ in other symptoms, causes, and treatments.
 Getting a correct diagnosis is key to ensure proper treatment and symptom management.

 In this article, we look at the similarities and differences between polymyalgia and fibromyalgia, including symptoms, treatments, and medications.

 Polymyalgia and fibromyalgia are often confused because they both cause muscle pain throughout the body, and they have similar names.